martinshaw/change-case-commonjs/packages/sponge-case/README.md

 ## TypeScript and ESM

-This package is a [pure ESM package](https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c) and ships with TypeScript definitions.
-It cannot be `require`'d or used with CommonJS module resolution in TypeScript.
+This package is NOT a [pure ESM package](https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c) and ships with TypeScript definitions.
+It CAN be `require`'d or used with CommonJS module resolution in TypeScript.

 ## License